How to Improve the Speed of Your PrestaShop Store

 Before uploading any image, compress it with tools like TinyPNG or Squoosh.
 If your server allows it, convert images to WebP format.
 In PrestaShop you can configure image sizes in Design → Image Settings and regenerate them with the correct size.

-Audit and clean up your modules
+Audit and clean your modules

 Use a CDN